vmware-archive/pcfdev/README.md

 ## Open Source

-This repository contains source code that allows developers to build an open source version of PCF Dev that only contains the Elastic Runtime.
-The binary distribution of PCF Dev that is available on the [Pivotal Network](https://network.pivotal.io/) contains other PCF components (such as the MySQL, Redis, and RabbitMQ marketplace services) that are not available in this repository.
+This repository contains source code that allows developers to build an open source version of PCF Dev that only contains the Elastic Runtime and the CF MySQL Broker.
+The binary distribution of PCF Dev that is available on the [Pivotal Network](https://network.pivotal.io/) contains other PCF components (such as the Redis, RabbitMQ and Spring Cloud Services marketplace services as well as Apps Manager) that are not available in this repository.

 However, we encourage you to leave any feedback or issues you may encounter regarding the full, binary distribution of PCF Dev in [this repository's Github issues](https://github.com/pivotal-cf/pcfdev/issues).